Filebeat Docker images can be used on Kubernetes to retrieve and ship container logs.

 /var/lib/docker/containers) is mounted on the Filebeat

 container.
-Filebeat will start a prospector for these files and start harvesting
+Filebeat will start an input for these files and start harvesting

 them as they appear.